August 23, 2015

 Set the Input Levels slider to get your desired rain effect.

-Step 6: Change the Blend Mode to Screen Or Overlay
+6. Change the Blend Mode to Screen or Overlay

 The last step is to change the blend mode to Screen or Overlay, depending on the effect you want.
 The overlay mode will give a slightly darker effect than the Screen mode.